 “The music coming out of Wallowa County is not frantic,” said Budwig.
 “I feel like it is grounded and rooted and often about coming from personal experience.”

-Budwig cites fellow musician Cilker and her song “Brother Taxman Preacher” as a shining example of that sound.
+Budwig cites musician Margo Cilker and her song “Brother Taxman Preacher” as a shining example of that sound.
 It’s a brutal, but funny, critique of male-dominated rural power structures disguised as a honky-tonk jam.
 In the song’s lyrics, she calls out religious leaders and even her own brother.

 “I’m sorry, [but] no one’s safe,” Cilker said laughing.
 “You’re not safe.
 My friends aren’t safe.
 You could always end up in a song.”